 2.3 Although the parish is near to the City of Hereford it still retains an essentially rural character of open countryside in agricultural use, including fruit growing and a thriving pick-your-own centre, as the main land use outside the housing groups.
 The northern fringe of the parish is defined by the higher ground of Badnage Wood and Round Oak Hill.
 The southern arable lands of the parish run almost up to the Roman Road.
-To both the west and east the agricultural lands of the parishes.
+To both the west and east the agricultural lands of the parish run into ground of similar character and use as in adjacent parishes.
 Distant views to the west include the Brecon Beacons and Black Mountains whereas those far vistas to the east have clear sight of the Malvern Hills.